ochiengg/Elevvo/Task4/README.md

 For this - I created a landing page for a fictional SaaS tool - TripEase, which is a booking platform to book trips and tours with ease.
 I also managed to create a toggle which would switch from light mode to dark mode in terms of accesibility.
 I also made it responsive

+## 🛠Tools Used
-🛠Tools Used: HTML, CSS, Flexbox/Grid, JavaScript
+HTML, CSS, Flexbox/Grid, JavaScript

 ## 💡 Features
 - Expanding/collapsing sidebar with smooth transition